WindSlashKing/Item-Frame-Duper-for-6b6t/README.md

 ###########################################################################################################

-If you want to run the .py script install python 3.10, add it to path then open cmd and type:
+If you want to run the .py script install python 3.10, and run InstallRequirements.bat.

-pip install pywin32

-pip install keyboard

-pip install pyautogui

-pip install pysimplegui

-and open a cmd in the directory of the .py file and type:

-py AutoDuperByWindSlashKing.py
+Next, Right-Click AutoDuperByWindSlashKing.py and under "Open With" Click Python 3.10